Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Wishing you the best,

 Pet store black lights tend to be both expensive and feeble.
 Go to a discount store like a Wal Mart and get a compact fluorescent black light (screw shaped bulb).
 It will work in any 120 volt lamp that a conventional bulb will screw into.
-They're sometimes sold as Halloween decor or as party bulbs.
-Be sure to get the screw shaped compact fluorescent bulb and not the (worthless) rounded incandescent bulb.

 What ia a blacklight?
 How do you use it to find urine markings by a tomcat?